gameqube963741/kaggle/ShopeeCompetition_LogisticsPerformance/README.md

 Shopee wants to make sure their orders get to buyers on time in order to build their reputation.

 ### Task
--Identify orders that are considered late.
+* Identify orders that are considered late.
--Assume all deliveries are considered successful by second attempt.
+* Assume all deliveries are considered successful by second attempt.

 ### Delivery Time
 |                |  Metro Manila  |      Luzon     |     Visayas    |    Mindanao    |